mitranim/wordplay/readme.md

 cuntent © M

-harmacy (maybe a regular service for masochists?) © LJ
+harmacy (store that sells poisons only; maybe a regular service for masochists) © LJ

 ridundant © M